Has an elected representative blocked you on social media?

 STEP 1: Take photos or screenshots of the social media page that blocked you, including your posts if they are still visible or archived.

-STEP 2: Use the “So you’ve been blocked on social media by a government official” flowchart to determine if your constitutional rights were violated.
+STEP 2: Use the “So you’ve been blocked on social media by a government official” flowchart to determine if your constitutional rights were violated (see flowchart below).

 STEP 4: If the flowchart determines your rights were violated, contact the elected official via phone or email and asked to be unblocked (this low-key approach resolves 50% of complaints).

-STEP 5: If you receive no response to the above request, download and personalize the ACLU of Utah’s new DIY Demand Letter and send it to the elected official.
+STEP 5: If you receive no response to the above request, download and personalize one of the ACLU of Utah’s new DIY Demand Letters and send it to the elected official (see both Demand Letters below)

 STEP 6: If you receive no response after 30 days, contact the ACLU of Utah at www.acluutah.org/request-help, or call 801-521-9862.